All you need to know about the new doodle collab featuring Burnt Toast

 For each of these winners, collaborating with Burnt Toast was part of their World Final preparations.
 Every national winner chose one of five doodles provided by the Canadian artist to incorporate within their own doodling, creating a new piece for display in the event's public gallery in Amsterdam.

-It's there that the judging panel – which also includes British artist Mr Doodle (Sam Cox), 2017 Red Bull Doodle Art winner Ayaka Toyomasu of Japan and Dutch entrepreneur and digital creator Anna Nooshin – will choose the global winner for 2023, based on the criteria of creativity, artistic skill and the way the doodle conveys a sense of loving life.
+It's there that the judging panel – which also includes British artist Mr Doodle (Sam Cox), 2017 Red Bull Doodle Art winner Ayaka Toyomasu of Japan and Dutch entrepreneur and digital creator Anna Nooshin – will choose the global winner, based on the criteria of creativity, artistic skill and the way the doodle conveys a sense of loving life.
+That winning piece, selected live at the event, will feature Burnt Toast’s signature pastel color and live on permanently as the winner of Red Bull Doodle Art 2023.

-Direct from the World Final gallery, the 61 collaborative NFT doodles will make up the Burnt Toast x Red Bull Doodle Art collection, which will be available globally for an open-edition mint on Friday, May 26, starting at 2pm CET at the Nifty Gateway marketplace.
+Direct from the World Final gallery, the 61 collaborative NFT doodles will make up the Red Bull Doodle Art NFT collection mentored by Burnt Toast, which will be available globally for an open-edition mint on Friday, May 26, starting at 2pm CET at the Nifty Gateway marketplace.